MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 - Chat with Copilot capability is activated.
 This task is done by an administrator.
 [Learn more about enabling Copilot and AI capabilities](enable-ai.md).
 - The display language in Business Central is set to one the following English locales: en-AU, en-CA, en-GB, en-IE, en-IN, en-NZ, en-PH, en-SG, en-US, en-ZA.
 [Learn more about changing the language](ui-change-basic-settings.md#language).
-- Your Business Central environment is in any country/region except Canada (this feature is not yet available in Canada).
+- Your Business Central environment is in any country/region except Canada (this feature isn't yet available in Canada).

 ## Get started using chat with Copilot